Blackout: The Sky Titan

 Revenge of the Fallen

-Reappears as Grindor, slain by Optimus Prime.
+Reappears in the form of Grindor, defeated by Optimus Prime.

 Games and figurines